viadee/vPAV/docs/README.md

 #### SpringTestConfig

-In order tgt evaluate beans in a Spring environment, you should specify a config class for your JUnit test
+In order to evaluate beans in a Spring environment, you should specify a config class for your JUnit test

 ```java